-In the following example, the minimum batt_volt and a sample of PTemp are written to the card every five minutes.
+In the following example, the minimum batt\voltage and a sample of PTemp are written to the card each time the data table is called.
 The StopRing parameter is 0 for ring mode.
 This means that once the data table is full, new data will begin overwriting old data.
 The size parameter is -1, so all available space on the card will be allocated to the table.

-'''

-DataTable(FiveMin,1,-1)

-DataInterval(0,5,Min,10)

-CardOut(0 ,-1)

-Minimum(1,batt_volt,FP2,0,False)

-Sample(1,PTemp,FP2)
+DataTable(Table1,1,-1)

+CardOut(0,-1)

+Minimum(1,batt volt,FP2,0,False)

+Sample(1,PTemp,IEEE4)

 EndTable

-'''

-To prevent losing data, collect data from the CF card before sending the datalogger a new or modified program.
-When a program is sent to the datalogger by using the Send button in the Connect screen of LoggerNet or PC400, an attribute is sent along with the program that commands the datalogger to erase all data on the CF card from the currently-running program.
+CAUTION To prevent losing data, collect data from the CF card before sending the datalogger a new or modified program.
+When a program is sent to the datalogger using the Send button in the Connect Screen of LoggerNet or PC400, an attribute is sent along with the program that commands the datalogger to erase all data on the CF card from the currently running program.